On Typesetting Engines: A Programmer's Perspective

 The primary purpose of a line breaking algorithm is to determine the optimal points at which to break lines of text in a paragraph.
 Line breaking algorithms are essential to digital typesetting and form a core component of any system that needs to present text in a visually appealing and readable format.

-There are 3 key aspects that are used to assess the quality of a line breaking algorithm:
+There are 3 key metrics that are used to assess the quality of a line breaking algorithm:

 There are two categories of line breaking algorithms: